 MMO: Who were some of your favorite players growing up?

 MMO: What was the Draft like for you?
-Who were you with, what were some of the emotions you were having while waiting to hear your name called?
+Who were you with and what were some of the emotions you were having while waiting to hear your name called?

 Mark: On Draft night I was at my house with my family and a couple of friends.
 I was anxious the whole day; that was probably the longest day ever.
 Just looking forward to the Draft and watching the Draft was pretty long, and it was nerve-wracking.

-I’m just glad that I got the opportunity to play for my favorite team and just work hard and get to the big leagues as fast as possible, that’s my goal right now.
-And be a big impact into the Mets organization.
+I’m just glad that I got the opportunity to play for my favorite team and just work hard and get to the big leagues as fast as possible.
+That’s my goal right now, to be a big impact in the Mets organization.

 MMO: Did you have any idea prior to the Draft that the Mets had interest in selecting you?

-Mark: Yeah I had a pre-Draft workout with the Mets a week before the Draft.
+Mark: Yeah, I had a pre-Draft workout with the Mets a week before the Draft.
 They’ve been scouting my game and shown interest towards me.
-But they showed interest before the Draft and I kind of had an idea that they were one of the teams that had me in mind to select.
+They showed interest before the Draft and I kind of had an idea that they were one of the teams that had me in mind to select.